ysaakpr/panka/docs/GETTING_STARTED_GUIDE.md

 # Getting Started Guide for Development Teams

-This guide walks you through onboarding to the deployer system, from initial setup to deploying your first service.
+This guide walks you through onboarding to the panka system, from initial setup to deploying your first service.

 ---